Definitions | Individual risk is based on the donor’s sexual behaviour, including new partners and number of partners.

 6. You must not donate for at least three months if:

-a) You have taken Pre-Exposure Prophlyaxis (PrEP) / Truvada® for prevention of HIV
+a) You have taken Pre-Exposure Prophlyaxis (PrEP) / Truvada® by mouth to prevent HIV.

-b) You have taken or been prescribed Post-Exposure Prophylaxis (PEP) for prevention of HIV.
+b) You have taken or been prescribed Post-Exposure Prophylaxis (PEP) to prevent HIV.

 If the underlying reason for taking PrEP or PEP warrants a longer deferral period, this should be applied.